-Bisulfite-conversion directly on cervical specimen
+• iii) Bisulfite-conversion directly on cervical specimen with the QIAsymphony Bisulfite Kit

-Bisulfite-conversion directly performed on the cervical specimen collected in PreservCyt® Solution has been verified for the EpiTect Fast 96 Bisulfite Kit (QIAGEN).
+Bisulfite-conversion directly performed on the cervical specimen collected in PreservCyt Solution has been verified for the QIAsymphony Bisulfite kit from QIAGEN.
+We refer to the handbook of the QIAsymphony Bisulfite kit and testing is performed according to the manufacturer's recommendation.